 The goal of purity is not sexual repression.
 We are, after all, sexual beings.
 Without any stimulation whatsoever, a woman will experience sexual desires in her everyday life.
 Approximately 40% of women will awaken sexually aroused, and possibly even having a spontaneous orgasm.
 This is called “noctural orgasm.”
 It’s natural and may be a part of God’s design to release sexual tension, much like a wet dream for guys.
 Don’t be condemned by your own sexual sensations.
 They are not a symptom of impurity.

-I believe God created nocturnal orgasm and wet dreams as a beautiful gift for those who live lives of purity.
-Neither of these seem to be experienced by those who are acting out sexually in any way, but these experiences are reserved for those who embrace sexual self-control.
-Enjoy without guilt!
+I believe God created nocturnal orgasm and wet dreams as a beautiful gift for those who live lives of sexual self-control.
+Neither of these seem to be experienced by those who are acting out sexually.
+Rather, these experiences are reserved for those who embrace a life of chastity.
+Enjoy those moments without guilt!

 God created your body to experience the chemicals of sex through non-sexual forms of physical touch.